August 3, 2022

 - Refrigerant leaks, which decrease cooling power

-If your air conditioner has frozen, switch it off and let the ice melt.
-This could take up to 24 hours, but you can quicken the process by switching settings to “fan only.”
-This will blow warm air across the coils without starting a refrigeration cycle.
+If your air conditioner is frozen, turn it off and let the ice on the coils melt.
+This can take up to 24 hours, but you can speed up the process by switching settings to “fan only.”
+This blows warm air over the coils without starting a cooling cycle.

-It’s a good idea to examine your air filter first.
-If you can’t see light through it, replace it.
-The other challenges, including dirty coils, a clogged drain line or refrigerant leaks, are best handled with professional help.
+It’s recommended to inspect your air filter first.
+If you can’t see light through it, change it.
+The other challenges, like dirty coils, a clogged drain line or refrigerant leaks, are best handled with professional help.

 4. Refrigerant Leak

-Your air conditioning system needs refrigerant to convert heat.
-When it doesn’t have adequate refrigerant, you could notice you’re getting a lot of hot air.
-Here are a couple signs you’re facing a leak:
+Your air conditioner employs refrigerant to convert heat.
+When it doesn’t have sufficient refrigerant, you might notice you’re getting a lot of hot air.
+Here are a few signs you’re confronting a leak:

 - Longer than normal cooling cycles